BojianHou/BojianHou.github.io/_pages/about.md

 Recent Hightlights
 =====
--
+- 08-31-2021: Our paper "Online Learning in Variable Feature Spaces with Mixed Data" with Yi He, Jiaxian Dong, Yu Wang, and Fei Wang is accepted by ICDM'21.
+- 04-01-2021: Our paper "Prediction with Unpredictable Feature Evolution" with Prof. Lijun Zhang and Prof. Zhi-Hua Zhou is accepted by IEEE Transactions on Neural Networks and Learning Systems.
+- 12-02-2020: Our paper "Storage Fit Learning with Feature Evolvable Streams" with Yu-Hu Yan, Peng Zhao and Zhi-Hua Zhou got accepted by AAAI'21.
-- 05-27-2020: I have successfully defended my PhD dissertation and became a PhD.
+- 05-27-2020: I have successfully defended my PhD dissertation and became a Ph.D.